gustavovazweb/application-haa/README.md

 # Help An Angel - Animal Welfare
 This project was developed in order to connect NGOs that need some kind of help with people who can contribute.
 It is an application developed with Node.js on the back-end, ReactJS on the front-end and React Native on mobile.
+It's a work in progress.

 ## Features